chinweenie/modern/README.md

 We will need to:

 * Make a MERN stack web app that allows users to login, signup and logout
-* Build a Mongo database that store data of users, publications, reviews and claps
+* Build a Mongo database that store data of users, stories, comments, follows and claps, followers and followees
 * Build responsive frontend components using React
 * Make sure the communication between backend and frontend is instantaneous